Javiercbr/Discrete-Spherical-Harmonics/README.md

 </p>

 where the forward inverse pairs are used for the Fourier (DFT-IDFT) and Legendre (DLT-IDLT) discrete transforms.
+Index j labels the radius of each sphere whereas indicesl and m lable the spherical component.
+Indices n and k label polar and azimuthal angles.
+The DFT-IDFT pair is defined in any test of signal processing, the DLT-IDLT is defined as follows:

 <p align="center">
   <img src="Eqs/eq1.png" width="500" title="hover text">